How to Teach a Child to Write: 7 Fun and Easy Ways! [2023 updated]

 1. Fine-Motor Skills Games

 Handwriting is a skill that is weaved into many aspects of education.
 Yet, you can help your child develop relevant pre-writing skills before they even begin school.
 A great place to start is strengthening the hand muscles and improving fine-motor skills in early childhood.
-There are a variety of enjoyable games to assist with the development of such skills.
+There are a variety of Fine Motor Skills Activities that your kids will enjoy.
 Threading toys and chunky wooden puzzles are a fun way to establish hand-eye coordination and fine-motor skills.
 Resources such as lacing butterflies, dragons and buttons can help children increase their recognition of colours whilst building stronger hand muscles.
-Jigsaw puzzles such as this fairtrade wooden lion promote dexterity as children grasp and manipulate the pieces to create the final product.
+Jigsaw puzzles such as this fairtrade wooden dog promote dexterity as children grasp and manipulate the pieces to create the final product.
 Children can also practice moulding play dough into different shapes and stacking blocks.
 Soon, these skills will transfer to using handwriting tools like pens and pencils.

 2. Mark Making Activities